 Grant and External Funding Request Process

 Grant funding is a valuable resource when traditional funding is limited or not sufficient for the creation of a new program or project.
-The District 49 grant process allows for district employees at all levels to pursue sources of external funding.The first step to submitting a grant is completing the district’s intent to apply form (PDF).
+The District 49 grant process allows for district employees at all levels to pursue sources of external funding.The first step to submitting a grant is completing the district’s intent to apply form (PDF) located under Resources on this page.
 This form asks for an outline of the grant, and approval from supervisors.
 You then submit it to the district's fiscal compliance manager and research and development analyst.
-If the grant exceeds $10,000, these district staff will then forward the form for approval from the chief officers.
+If the grant exceeds $10,000, these district staff will then forward the form for approval from the chief officer.

 Who Gets Involved In Grants?

 The fiscal compliance manager oversees all grant budgets and ensures the district remains in compliance with all state and federal laws.
 When funding is secured, the fiscal compliance manager oversees the grant's administration and monitors reporting requirements.
 All grant funding over $500 must come through the district office and monies should never go directly to schools or individuals.
 Grants below $500 can be deposited directly into a school’s F74 account, unless there are reporting requirements.The research and development analyst is involved in grant prospecting and writing.
 When an employee needs help in these areas, the research and development analyst is available for consultation.
 Additionally, the analyst will review the application for any potential funding conflicts.

 Once an employee has decided to go after a grant, here are points for consideration:

 - Internal Support: If the funded project will extend beyond the locus of direct control (e.g., a classroom) are the other staff members in support of the project in need of funding?
 If the grant would only affect the applicant's classroom, has his or her leadership approved going for the grant?

 - Grant Requirements